oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_install.md

 ## Installation on a physical machine

-Proxmox installed by this method **NOT** to be used subsequently with all scripts of this project.
+Proxmox installed through this physical-machine path is **not** guaranteed to be compatible with all automation scripts in this project.

-This method has not been tested and adapted on a large scale, only I installed PVE8.4 on the local machine, the router itself is not ```automatically obtain an IP address``` but ```fixed IP address connection``` way, if there is a problem corresponding to the warehouse open issues.
+This method has not been widely validated.
+Current validation is based on local PVE 8.4 installs in fixed-IP router environments.
+If issues occur, please open an issue in the repository.

 ### U disk burning official ISO